Who's the Enemy?

-"Who's the Enemy?" is an English-language alternative hip hop anti-war song by Californian artist/songwriter Ithaka and Brazilian rapper and author, Gabriel o Pensador.
+"Who's the Enemy?" is an English-language alternative hip hop anti-war song by Californian artist/songwriter Ithaka (Ithaka Darin Pappas) and Brazilian rapper and author, Gabriel o Pensador.
 The song was originally included on the album, Recorded in Rio, released for the first time in association with Blitz Magazine (Portugal) in 2004.
 It would later be featured on the soundtrack of the 2006 film, Lost Jewel of the Atlantic, directed by Jacob Holcomb and produced by World Surfing Reserves.
 The song promotes world peace, containing lyrical references to former U.S. President George W. Bush, The Cold War and global dictators.

 Recording

 Sonically, "Who's the Enemy?" was programmed and pre-produced in early 2003 by Ithaka on Reason (software) at his sound lab, Coffin Alley Studios in Los Angeles.
 He then relocated for several months to Rio de Janeiro (Gabriel o Pensador's hometown) to record his entire album, Recorded in Rio at Studio Monoaural.
 There in Rio, his digital demo was recreated and expanded upon with live instruments with the aid of producer Berna Ceppas.

 Ithaka had already invited friend Gabriel o Pensador (Portuguese for "Gabriel the Thinker") to participate on the track lyrically and vocally, but it had not been decided upon which specific song.
 Most of Ithaka's lyric notebook was full of a series of personal, short-story type songs and Gabriel, a rapper and author known for his intellectual, socially-oriented lyrics, longed to do something more inclusive of the current world events of that time.
 Gabriel then saw the rough lyrics for "Who's the Enemy?" in the lyric binder.
 They had been loosely based on an earlier song by Ithaka entitled "Erase the Slate of Hate" that had featured hip hop tuga pioneer General D and had appeared on the 1995 album Flowers and the Color of Paint.

 With the global political situation seeming unchanged in 2003 since the recording of "Erase the Slate of Hate" in 1995, Ithaka wanted to relook at this same subject matter eight years later and was planning on doing a variation of the tune on the new album.
 Gabriel, saw what he was looking for in the song and it was decided he would contribute both vocals and lyrics to make an entirely new song.